 – Capstone Conference (August 8-12, 2016): A student centered conference featuring talks and posters by students doing research in mathematical biology, keynotes by prominent mathematical biologists, a graduate studies recruitment fair, and other special features including a conference dinner and social event.

 1. Working as a counselor in a summer math program

-There are lots of summer math programs for high school and junior high school students who accept undergraduates as counselors or teaching assistants.
-You can find a comprehensive link at http://www.ams.org/employment/mathcamps.html and follow up to see whether there is an application for a counselor position.
+There are a number of of summer math programs for high school and junior high school students who accept undergraduates as counselors or teaching assistants.
+You can find a comprehensive list at http://www.ams.org/employment/mathcamps.html and follow up to see whether there is an application for a counselor position.
 This can be a fun way to do a little teaching of mathematics and encourage younger students who are interested in math.

-4. Gifted and Talented Summer Programs hire college students as teaching and residential assistants.
+3. Gifted and Talented Summer Programs hire college students as teaching and residential assistants.
 These positions are usually posted in December to January.
-These include:

-(a) The Center for Talented Youth (Johns Hopkins University) www.cty.jhu.edu/jobs/summer/apply
+The Center for Talented Youth (Johns Hopkins University): http://www.cty.jhu.edu/jobs/summer/apply

 Actuarial, Accounting and Financial Analyst Internships